Mariamhossam77/SQL-Covid-19-Project/README.md

   select
     round(((SELECT * FROM totalpeople_vaccinated)/(SELECT * FROM TotalPopulation))*100,1) as [percentage of people in the world are vaccinated]
 ```
+**NOTEEE ➡➡➡➡➡ only 7.7% of the population was vaccinated by 2021**

 ## Findings